 Mainstream journalists are almost as credulous.
 After decades of imitating Jeremy Paxman and seizing on the trivial gaffes and small lies of largely harmless politicians, they are unable to cope with the fantastic lies of the new authoritarian movements.
 When confronted with men who lie so instinctively they believe their lies as they tell them, they can only insist on a fair hearing for the sake of “balance”.
 Their acceptance signals to the audience the unbelievable is worthy of belief.

 This is a shallow analysis to my mind; after all, we create the systems that make it easier to never “get it”.
-However, starting from this end is an interesting idea.
-Why not promote analytic thinking?
-See above re: Bullshit.
+However, thinking about the credulity of people in power is very interesting.